 nature.org: Have you always had an interest in conservation?

 Lisa Morris: Yes, my father thought his children should see the United States.
 So he and my mom packed up their five kids in the station wagon and we explored the country.
 We read every plaque along the way!
 For me, the visits to national parks fostered a life-long interest in conservation.

 nature.org: How did your career path lead to working with The Nature Conservancy?

 Lisa Morris: I worked in many different types of part-time jobs while raising my two kids, eventually connecting with The Nature Conservancy of Kentucky as a part-time secretary.
 With the kids grown I now work full-time as the chapter’s office manager.
 When I’m not tending to the office’s administrative needs, I’m thrilled to get outside and get my hands dirty!

 Lisa Morris: In addition to the office work, I participate as part of the burn crew.
-I also serve as the non-native, invasive species contact for the chapter and oversee a grant that funds the restoration of a barren at the Mammoth Cave National Park.
+I also serve as the non-native, invasive species contact for the chapter.

-Lisa Morris: The Mammoth Cave work will continue until 2014.
-I am also always working to make The Nature Conservancy of Kentucky’s office operations and spaces “greener.”
+Lisa Morris: I am always working to make The Nature Conservancy of Kentucky’s office operations and spaces “greener.”
 And I hope to continue my work on serving as a resource for non-native, invasive species eradication and education – it’s a big issue here in Kentucky!